kmsoln/JavaWebDevDocs/en/springsecurity/classes/authentication-filter.md

 ## Conclusion

-`AuthenticationFilter` plays a crucial role in the authentication process within Spring Security-enabled applications.
-By configuring and using custom or built-in implementations of `AuthenticationFilter`, developers can implement robust authentication mechanisms to verify user identities and secure access to protected resources.
+`AuthenticationFilter` holds a pivotal role in the authentication flow of Spring Security-enabled applications.
+By configuring and utilizing custom or built-in implementations of `AuthenticationFilter`, developers can establish robust authentication mechanisms to validate user identities and safeguard access to protected resources.